TermAbbreviationDescriptionFurther information

 Export SPL as PaTicking this box will show the amplitude of each click in Pascals by correcting for the frequency-dependent sensitively of the system and the non-linearity of the amplitude scale.
 However, it makes it less clear when a frequency has reached and may have exceeded the maximum response for that frequency.

-F-PODChelonia suggest using the following description of an FPOD for a paper or report:
+F-PODChelonia suggest using this reference that gives a technical description of an FPOD in a paper or report.

 False negativeClicks made by cetaceans that were missed by the detector.
 Because it includes clicks from cetaceans at all distances from the detector the idea is better represented by the ‘detection function’ that describes the proportion of false negatives in relation to the distance from the detector.